 Although I do give some advice I don’t call myself a pickleball expert as I am always learning.
 I am not a 5.0 player - I'm not even a highly competitive player.
-After playing a wide variety of sports my whole life, my body has recently taught me to slow down (achilles tendonitis, tennis elbow and a bad knee).
+After playing a wide variety of sports my whole life, my body has recently taught me to slow down (achilles tendonitis, tennis or "pickleball" elbow and a bad knee).
 I just love the game (playing, writing about it and talking about it) and it’s become a big part of my life.

 I also like to research.
 My last corporate job - for two decades - involved product testing and quality control as well as documenting guides for users, so comparing equipment and compiling useful information is what I'm good at.

 The time, effort and costs that go into maintaining this website are supported through affiliate commissions.
 Many of the links on this site are affiliate links meaning if readers click and make a purchase I will earn a small commission for purchases they make – at no extra cost to you– the commission is paid by the retailer.